byt3n33dl3/BloodHoundCE/README.md

 > Easy, Reliable, Effective Map, Prioritize, and Remediate Identity Attack Paths Management.

 > [!NOTE]
-> See your `Organization` from the Attacker’s view, BloodHound Enterprise is an Attack Path Management solution that continuously maps and quantifies identity Attack Paths in Active Directory and Azure Environments.
+> See your `Organization` from the Attacker’s view, an Attack Path Management solution that continuously maps and quantifies identity Attack Paths in Active Directory and Azure Environments.

 ## Deploy BloodHound
 Deploying BloodHound quickly with the following steps: